BimoNiroha/BimoNiroha/journal/dev-notes.md

 1. Consider adding a "Features" section to the README to highlight key functionalities.
 2. Implement unit tests for core logic to ensure reliability.

+- Implement a CI/CD pipeline for automated testing and deployment.
+- Add comprehensive unit and integration tests for all core functionalities.